dj-nitehawk/MongoDB.Entities/Documentation/wiki/Relationships-Referenced.md

 the next method takes 2 parameters. first is the property to initialize. second is the property of the other side of the relationship.

-also note that you specify which side of the relationship a property is using the attributes `[OwnerSide]` or `[InverseSide]` for defining many-to-many relationsips.
+also note that you specify which side of the relationship a property is using the attributes `[OwnerSide]` or `[InverseSide]` for defining many-to-many relationships.

 ## One-to-one